• Home

 Tehran Palaces, what to see (Part 3)

-Tehran has a long history as the capital of Iran, and in this history, many rulers and officials build stunning palaces and recreational homes.
-The Tehran palace articles takes you along the cities three most famous palaces and another gem in the city.
-From background information to the practical’s and suggested side activities, this article guides your way through the royal residences of the city!
+Tehran has a long history as the capital of Iran.
+Many rulers and officials built stunning palaces and recreational homes throughout this time.
+This article takes you along the city’s three most famous palaces and another hidden gem.
+From background information to practical tips and suggested side activities, it guides your way through Tehran’s royal residences!

-After covering Golestan palace in part one and the Saadabad Palace complex in part two, it’s now time for the last, but most certainly not least of the three most famous palaces in Tehran; Niavaran Palace.
-For those who cannot get enough of the royal glory, we’ve also added another gem of the city, that will surely leave you in awe.
+After covering Golestan Palace in part one and the Saadabad Palace complex in part two, it’s now time for the last, but definitely not least, of the three most famous palaces in Tehran: Niavaran Palace.
+For those who cannot get enough of royal glory, we’ve added another city gem that will surely leave you in awe.

-Similar to Saadabat, the Niavaran palace complex served as a summer residence for the royal family members in both the Qajar and Pahlavi era.
-The complex counts 7 palaces that can be visited as museums and a large garden with fountains and beautiful, tall, cedar trees.
-Located north, at the foot of the Alborz mountains, it’s an excellent place to find cool shelter from the hot weather elsewhere in the city.
-The garden explicitly is an excellent place to enjoy a relaxed stroll and escape the cities heath.
+Similar to Saadabad, the Niavaran palace complex served as a summer residence for royal family members during both the Qajar and Pahlavi eras.
+The complex includes seven palaces open as museums and a large garden with fountains and tall cedar trees.
+Located in the north at the foot of the Alborz mountains, it offers a cool shelter from the city’s heat.
+The garden is an excellent place to enjoy a relaxed stroll and escape the city’s busy atmosphere.

-Due to deconstruction of most old buildings during the Pahlavi reign, the new build palaces have a rather modern appearance.
-The interior of the main palace however is still full of posh and extravagant decoration.
-Exquisite furniture, expensive carpets, among them the famous Mashahir carpet -which represent 109 Iranian kings and other influential people- and long dining tables with fancy chairs.
+Most old buildings were demolished during the Pahlavi reign.
+Because of this, the newer palaces have a modern appearance.
+However, the main palace’s interior remains posh and extravagant.
+You will find exquisite furniture, expensive carpets—including the famous Mashahir carpet that represents 109 Iranian kings and influential people—and long dining tables with fancy chairs.

-Having served as the main summer palace or the last royal family, the Niavaran palace complex offers unique sights into the private life of the former rulers.
-See for instance the Shah’s children’s room, designed with a more modern appearance.
-And see Shah Mohammad Reza’s formal clothing on display.
+Having served as the main summer palace for the last royal family, the Niavaran palace complex offers unique insights into their private lives.
+For example, you can visit the Shah’s children’s room, designed with a modern style, and view Shah Mohammad Reza’s formal clothing on display.

-Other museums include the Saheb-Qaraniyeh Palace, which has a remarkable appearance and a super luxurious interior with colored glass stained windows and dazzling mirror works.
-The Jahan Nama museum with more rich interior work as well as modern and ancient art.
-And a two floor private library of former queen Farah Pahlavi.
+Other museums include the Saheb-Qaraniyeh Palace, notable for its remarkable appearance and luxurious interior with colored stained-glass windows and dazzling mirror work.
+The Jahan Nama museum features rich interior work as well as modern and ancient art.
+There is also a two-floor private library of former queen Farah Pahlavi.

 Modern appearance of Niavaran Palace

-Closed only on religious holidays.
-Tickets can be bought until one hour before closing time.
+The complex is open daily.
+In summer and spring, hours are 09:00–19:00.
+In autumn and winter, 08:00–17:00.
+It closes only on religious holidays.
+Tickets can be bought until one hour before closing.

-General ticket price 150.000 Rial.
-For other museum, including the main palace, the price varies between 150.000 and 80.000 Rial.
-The complex has a good café that serves great coffee and breakfast.
+The general ticket price is 150,000 Rial.
+For other museums, including the main palace, prices vary between 150,000 and 80,000 Rial.
+The complex also has a good café serving great coffee and breakfast.

-The complex, located at Niavaran square is not directly accessible by public transportation.
-You can either take a taxi directly or take the metro (line one, red line) to Tajrish station and take a taxi from there.
-Use Snap or Uber to get more economic fares for your taxi ride.
+The complex, located at Niavaran Square, is not directly accessible by public transportation.
+You can take a taxi directly or take metro line 1 (red line) to Tajrish station and then take a taxi.
+Using Snap or Uber can save on taxi fares.

-Similar to the day trips mentioned in part two of the palace series a visit to Niavaran palace can be combined with a visit to the traditional Tajrish bazaar and the Imamzadeh Saleh shrine, both on walking distance from Tajrish metro station.
-Also a visit to Darband, a popular place full with restaurants that will sure suit your taste-buds, is very well possible.
-Compared to the Saadabad Palace complex it’s a bit further away, but still a great option.
+Similar to the day trips mentioned in part two of the palace series, a visit to Niavaran Palace can be combined with a visit to the traditional Tajrish Bazaar and the Imamzadeh Saleh shrine.
+Both are within walking distance from Tajrish Metro Station.

 Restaurant at Darband

-Visiting some of Theran’s palaces is an absolute must during your stay in the city.
-For more inspiration about beautiful places in Iran, be sure to check out this page.
+Visiting some of Tehran’s palaces is an absolute must during your stay.
+For more inspiration about beautiful places in Iran, check out this page.

 How useful was this post?